LastStardaughter/blackjack/readme.md

 **Things I'd do differently now:**
 Write the version of the game logic that interfaces with AI before the AI so I have a clearer picture of what data I have access to and how I can send it to the interface at various points.
 I'd probably end up with something like a ScoreTable class that's some kind of collection of the Score class.
 Maybe break each section of game code into a function.
 This would necessitate some convenient way to pass all required data between functions.

+**Future work:**
+Break each section of the game code apart as suggested above, using a game struct to pass variables around.
+Have Deck actually generate the FIFTY_TWO array programatically, with option for jokers.